 TA: If you could only give a traveler one piece of advice, what would it be?

-Donna: Don't discount locations and attractions you are unfamiliar with or aren't on popular "must visits" lists.
+Donna: Don't discount locations and attractions you are unfamiliar with or aren't on popular "must visit" lists.
 Just like people, every place is full of interesting stories.
 The corollary to that is not to travel somewhere just because it gets a lot of hype.
 There may be good reason for the hype, but everyone's tastes and likes are different.
 Travel to places that truly interest you.

 TA: What are some of your favorite travel blogs and communities?